-Germany recorded a Current Account surplus of 7.10 percent of the country's Gross Domestic Product in 2019.
+Germany recorded a Current Account surplus of 7.40 percent of the country's Gross Domestic Product in 2021. source: EUROSTAT

-Current Account to GDP in Germany averaged 3 percent from 1980 until 2019, reaching an all time high of 8.60 percent in 2015 and a record low of -1.80 percent in 2000.
+Current Account to GDP in Germany averaged 3.22 percent of GDP from 1980 until 2021, reaching an all time high of 8.60 percent of GDP in 2015 and a record low of -1.80 percent of GDP in 2000.
 This page provides - Germany Current Account to GDP - actual values, historical data, forecast, chart, statistics, economic calendar and news.
-Germany Current Account to GDP - values, historical data and charts - was last updated on May of 2020. source: Eurostat
+Germany Current Account to GDP - values, historical data and charts - was last updated on September of 2022.

-Current Account to GDP in Germany is expected to reach 5.90 percent by the end of 2020, according to Trading Economics global macro models and analysts expectations.
-In the long-term, the Germany Current Account to GDP is projected to trend around 6.20 percent in 2021 and 5.50 percent in 2022, according to our econometric models.
+Current Account to GDP in Germany is expected to reach 6.90 percent of GDP by the end of 2022, according to Trading Economics global macro models and analysts expectations.
+In the long-term, the Germany Current Account to GDP is projected to trend around 7.20 percent of GDP in 2023 and 7.40 percent of GDP in 2024, according to our econometric models.